JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2019-11-24-contrasting-text-and-icons-over-background.md

 }
 ```

 In that case we need a second fallback.
-We can rely on another variant: `ColorUtils.isDark(bitmap, bitmap.width / 2, 0)`.
+We can rely on another variant: `ColorUtils.isDark(bitmap, bitmap.width - iconSize / 2, iconSize / 2)`.

 This one determines if a given `Bitmap` is dark, and if it's not able to, it has a third fallback to the color of the given pixel (`x`, `y`) provided as second and third arguments in the call.
 We can pass the full `Bitmap` (not just the region) for it and see whether we have more luck.